deltachat/deltachat-pages/en/help.md

 Delta Chat also never was vulnerable to the "Direct Exfiltration" EFAIL attack because it only decrypts `multipart/encrypted` messages which contain exactly one encrypted and signed part, as defined by the Autocrypt Level 1 specification.

-### Is a message exposed in cleartext if E2E-encryption is not available? {#tls}
+### Is a message exposed in cleartext if End-to-End-encryption is not available? {#tls}

 No,
 this does not necessarily mean that the message is exposed in cleartext.